How selling gold from Ashbourne by post works

 Clear photos tell us a surprising amount before your gold or silver leaves the house.
 They are how we reach a sensible quick indicative figure, and how we flag anything worth knowing before you post.

 - Hallmarks and assay marks.
-A close photo of a hallmark often shows the assay office mark and the fineness, which points to whether an item is 9, 18 or 22 carat gold, or sterling silver.
+A close photo of a hallmark usually shows two useful things: the mark of the assay office that tested the piece, and the fineness.
+Fineness is the purity number, and it tells us whether an item is 9, 18 or 22 carat gold, or sterling silver.

 - Carat and fineness stamps.
 Numbers such as 375, 750, 916 or 925 stamped on a clasp or band help confirm the metal before testing.